Skip to main content

 3. Grant access to a test user (login, or create a manual-grant/break-glass entry as an Admin)

-5. Verify the IP appears in the address group membership
+5. Verify the IP appears in the address group membership (on the underlying firewall(s))

 6. Log the user out revoking the grant, and verify the IP is removed